emield98/IRM_2024/README.md

-# IRM_2024
+# Moi!
+Are you from Twente or Groningen?
-Final Report Introduction Research Methods 2024
+Introduction Research Methods 2024
+Final Report
+Emiel Dost, S4120140